dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 components are also soldered according to the labeling on the board.
 Pay attention to the
 polarity of the electrolytic capacitors - the side marked in white corresponds to the minus
 pole.
 Resistors and kerkos do not have any polarity.
 The brackets for the ICs are soldered
 in such a way that the semicircular recess matches the label.
-This shows which way
+This shows in which direction
-around the IC must be inserted later.
+the IC must be inserted.

 In the picture on the left you can see two places for resistors and two for capacitors,
 which remain free.
 These are provided so that pull-up resistors and capacitors can be
 installed to ground in the event of interference on the I²C bus.
-But first these places
+But at first, these places
 should remain free.

 Finally, the feet that are too long can be clipped off on the back.
 The components are